wng97/Mandai-Feedback/README.md

 # Database design

-There is 2 main entities and table as picture below:
+There is 2 main entities and table:

 - users
 - feedback